 Directions - Between Two Waters and the Seven Arches Aqueduct

 First leaving the train station, turn right towards Park Road.
 Cross the bridge and on the other side, just before the first building – left hand side of the road – go down towards the canal tow path.
-Follow the canal up to the Three Rise Locks and cross there to find yourself on the other side of the canal.
+Follow the canal with Damart Hill on your right hand side up to the Three Rise Locks and cross there to find yourself on the other side of the canal.

 Optional: Here you can carry on along the canal to go and see the Five Rise Locks (see Five Rise Locks Family Walk for more info)